 The summer isn’t the only time of year with fun festivals.
 Come here in the fall, and you’ll have plenty of festivals, fests, and fairs to choose from.

-In a normal year, Cape Cod is bursting with fun fall festivals.
-Sadly, due to COVID-19, fests are cancelled this fall.
-Here’s what you can look forward to in 2021:
+Cape Cod is always bursting with fun fall festivals.
+Here’s what you can look forward to in 2023:

 Wellfleet Oyster Fest: A popular event held in mid-October that celebrates the region’s local shellfishing traditions.
 Here, you can sample the town’s famous oysters, while enjoying art, music, and games.